JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 Is My Apartment Complex Responsible for My Slip and Fall Injuries?

-If you’re injured within your apartment complex, you may be curious about whether or not you can file a lawsuit against your landlord.
-To learn more about how landlords can be liable for causing accidents that occur in stairwells, hallways, and outside, and what you can do after you’re involved in a slip and fall accident in your apartment complex, keep reading.
+To learn more about how landlords can be liable for causing accidents that occur in stairwells, hallways, and outside, and what you can do after you’re injured in a slip and fall accident in your apartment complex, keep reading.

 On average, there are approximately eight million emergency room visits each year because of falls—with another million occurring because of slips.
+Our team understands how to handle these cases.

 Negligence in a Slip and Fall Case